 A wise person once told me “No one can ever rise above their own opinion of themselves.”
 This truism is great because not only is it you who sets the bar, it’s only you who can set that bar and it’s all about opinion, not fact.

-These opinions of self include who you think you are and who you are not, what you tell yourself you are are capable of, what is possible and impossible for you.
+These opinions of your self include who you think you are and who you are not, what you tell yourself you are are capable of, what is possible and impossible for you.
 This does not mean there is a need for in depth analysis.
-I focus on how you get what you get presently and then how I may best help you to change how you think, so that you get the results you want instead.*
+I focus on how you get what you get at the moment and then how I may best help you to change how you think, so that you get the results you want instead.